silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/01_creating_a_generic_type.md

 summary: Creating a type that doesn't map to a DataObject
 ---

-# Working with generic types
+# Working with Generic Types

 [CHILDREN asList]